FarhanHafizh/MySQL_Bootcamp/README.md

 # MySQL_Bootcamp
-This repository contains quiz exercises throughout MySQL online bootcamp by MySkill.id The subjects are include
+This repository contains quiz exercises throughout MySQL online bootcamp by MySkill.id

+Import the dataset by execute the my_db query

+The subjects are include
  - Basic SQL command
  - Conditional